ankur512512/myzenteam/README.md

    ![image](https://user-images.githubusercontent.com/12583640/167422481-b5b48e7b-2e40-47d9-8015-8291af8793e6.png)

+   ***Troubleshoot:*** Just in case, you don't see the certificate, please check if port-forward is working properly for both ports 80 and 443.

 5. Once you're done with the testing, you can tear-down/destroy the Infrastructure that you created using below command:

    ```bash